 My astronomy project:

-5, Lids to worm gear adjusted:
+5, Lids to worm gears adjusted:

 The surfaces of the lids that cover the worm gear are used to have some paint on the surfaces.
 Something I want to remove.

-Worm gears lids overview:
+Worm drive's lid overview:

-These lids slide along the chassis for DEC and RA shaft, its purpose is to adjust the play in the worm gear.
+These lids slide along the chassis for DEC shaft and RA shaft, its purpose is to adjust the play in the worm gear.
 Common to find a lot of paint on the surfaces which is vise to remove.
 I plan to scrape off the paint with a knife and then file the surface flat.
 Note that the lids are of different sizes, RA on top.

 Worm gear lids: